jmledford3115/BIS15W2020_jledford/lab2/lab2_hw_key.md

 ## [1] 3.3
 ```

-11. Which animals are the sleepiest?
-Which sleep least 18 hours per day?
+**11. Which animals are the sleepiest?
+Which sleep least 18 hours per day?**

 ```r
 sleepy <- subset(sleep, sleep_total>=18)